jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_ds_databasemaintenanceschedule.md

 ---
 title: Configure the database maintenance schedule
-summary: "Schedule when the Spotlight Diagnostic Server runs maintenance procedures for the Playback Database and Spotlight Statistics Repository.
-You can also use this screen to enable / disable maintenance procedures."
+summary: "Schedule a time for the Spotlight Diagnostic Server to run maintenance procedures for the Playback Database and Spotlight Statistics Repository."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_cfg_ds_databasemaintenanceschedule.html
 folder: SpotlightEnterprise